of graduate employers say relevant experience is essential to getting a job with them

 Self-funding students:

-You will be provided a placement for 12 months (2 days per week) where you will be supported by practice supervisors and a named practice assessor. who will assess your standards of proficiency throughout the programme, alongside an academic assessor at the University.
+You will be provided a placement across the duration of the course where you will be supported by practice supervisors and a named practice assessor. who will assess your standards of proficiency throughout the programme, alongside an academic assessor at the University.
 To ensure you meet all the standards of proficiency and broaden your experience and exposure to other health and social care professionals, there will be opportunities for planned ‘spoke’ or pathway days/weeks during the year.

 Work alongside experts in your sector